trendinafrica/actifield/README.md

 If you need help with building your own actimeter don’t hesitate to get in touch.

 # Contact Us
 If you have any questions or suggestions, you can simply open an issue here in this repository.
-You can also send Victor an [email](kumbolvictor@gmail.com).
+You can also send Victor an <A HREF="mailto:kumbolvictor@gmail.com">email</A>.
 Wanna hang out on social media?
 Follow me on [Twitter](https://twitter.com/v_kumbol).